thomaslabar/mutsupply_simulations/README.md

 have 100x more individuals as the small populations, the small populations will evolve for 100x more generations.
 At the end of each of these steps, data is saved in CSV format.

-The project currently consists of three files:
+The project currently consists of four files:

 1. sim.jl, which contains all the structs and functions required to run the simulations in addition to actually running the simulation itself.
 Later, this file will seperate the actual running of the simulation